-(Last Updated on : 26/02/2013)
+(Last Updated on : 19/06/2013)

-Indus Valley Civilization manifested the growth of an ancient society which evolved and thrived during the Bronze Age in the North West region of India and its subcontinent.
+Indus Valley Civilisation, also known as `Harappan Civilisation`, was discovered as a consequence of the excavations conducted in 1920.
+The culture of Indus Valley Civilization manifested the growth of an ancient society which evolved and thrived during the Bronze Age in the North-West region of India and its subcontinent.
 The civilization was named after the Indus River

 , the valleys of Narmada

 .
 Collectively they constitute an area of about 8, 40,000 sq miles, which is much bigger than that of any contemporary civilization in other places.
 The origin, culture and decline of the Indus Valley Civilization are shrouded in mystery and have fascinated the historians and common populace as well.
 It is estimated by experts that the society existed between 3300 BC and 1700 BC.

-Origin of Indus Valley Civilization
+Origin of Indus Valley Civilisation

 .
-Though the original Indian name of the river is Sindhu, the Greeks referred to the river as the "Indos" while the later Arabs referred to it as "Al-Hind."
-Eventually the name came to be applied to the people of the subcontinent, namely, the "Hindi
+Though the original Indian name of the river is Sindhu, the Greeks referred to the river as the `Indos` while the later Arabs referred to it as `Al-Hind.` Eventually the name came to be applied to the people of the subcontinent, namely, the `Hindi

-," the "Hindus" and the "Indians."
-It is believed that the Indus Valley Civilization belonged to the copper age as the presence of iron tools and implements has not yet been established at any part of this civilization.
+,` the `Hindus` and the `Indians.` It is believed that the Indus Valley Civilization belonged to the copper age as the presence of iron tools and implements has not yet been established at any part of this civilization.

 The oldest mention of the Indus Valley Civilisation is found in the works of Charles Masson in 1842.
 In 1856 while laying a railway track, British engineers came across an ancient city.
 They used the bricks from the ruined city to build the railway bed.
 Finally it was Alexander Cunningham

 , the director of the Archaeological Survey of British India, who presented to the world a seal from this ancient civilisation.
 In the year 1920, Indian archaeologists Dayaram Sahani and R.D Bannerjee undertook excavations on one of these mounds in Harappa.
 The archaeologists expected to find something, but never imagined that a city lay beneath the earth.
-Further excavation at different places in India and Pakistan, led to discovery of another large city Mohenjodaro with the recovery of at least 80 villages and towns related to this newly discovered civilization.
+Further excavation at different places in India and Pakistan, led to discovery of another large city `Mohenjodaro` with the recovery of at least 80 villages and towns related to this newly discovered civilization.
 They named it Harappan after the first city they discovered.

-Town Planning in Indus Valley Civilization
+Town Planning in Indus Valley Civilisation

 The twin cities of Mohenjodaro

-were centres of all activities commercial or socio religious cult in the Indus Valley civilization.
+and Harappa were centres of all activities commercial or socio religious cult in the Indus Valley civilization.
 Both cities were a mile square with defensive outer walls.
 Cities were divided into lower dwellings and the citadel housed important buildings.
 Most of these buildings were built with burnt or mud bricks and stones.
-Till date historians defer in awe witnessing the Great Granary or the Bath, both exclusive for its architectural inputs and planning.
+Till date historians are in awe witnessing the Great Granary or the Bath, both exclusive for its architectural inputs and planning.

-Language in Indus Valley Civilization
+Language in Indus Valley Civilisation